Benefits of an S Corp vs LLC: How to Choose in CA

 When it comes to taxes, California has a unique approach.
 Both LLCs and S corps are required to pay an annual minimum franchise tax of $800.
 But that’s where the similarities end.
 A California S corp pays a 1.5% state franchise tax on its net income.
 In contrast, an LLC pays an annual fee based on its total gross revenue, which can range from $900 to nearly $12,000.
 This means a high-revenue LLC with low profits could end up paying more in state fees than a highly profitable S corp.
 This distinction is crucial for your business tax planning strategy and can have a major impact on your bottom line each year.

-Special Requirements for California Businesses
+Are There Special Rules for California Businesses?

 Beyond taxes, the two structures operate differently.
 A California S corp comes with more formal management requirements.
 You’ll need to have a board of directors, hold regular shareholder meetings, and keep detailed records, or “minutes,” of those meetings.
 This structure can be beneficial if you plan to seek outside investment, as it signals a more traditional corporate governance model.
 An LLC, on the other hand, offers much more operational flexibility.
 It doesn’t require a formal board or shareholder meetings, making it a simpler choice for solo founders or small partnerships who prefer a less rigid approach to running their business day-to-day.